woowenjun99/tp/docs/DeveloperGuide.md

 1. You can exchange money between different currencies using the `exchange` command if you have accounts in both currencies.
 The transactions should be reflected in the `trans` command.

+### Deleting accounts

+1. Before deleting an account, you must first make sure the balance is 0.
+This can be done either by exchanging to another currency or withdrawing all the money.
+2. You can then delete an account using the `delete-account` command.

 ## Appendix: Instructions for updating the API Key

 - The API Key for retrieving exchange rates is stored in the `src/main/java/com/moneymoover/api/ExchangeRates.java` file